anuragsharma140897/cloud-resume-challenge/README.md

 * View Count Functionality with Lambda: Deployed a Lambda function using Python script to count website views and display them on the website.

-* Storing view count in Dynamo DB Database: Dynamo DB with store the website view count.
+* Storing view count in Dynamo DB Database: Dynamo DB which stores the website view count.

 * Version Control with Git: used to track changes to the website's codebase using Git.
 This allowed us for collaboration and version management.